msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 ### Off-line simulation (C)

-Perhaps this is what Amy Coplan defends.
+This seems to be what Amy Coplan defends.
 She thinks that in  sympathising "the observer replicates or reconstructs the target's experiences", which points to the role of these replicated passions as mediators or proxies.
 And she thinks that by doing this we represent a target's states that are not directly accessible through the observer's perception [@coplan2011aa, p.
 5-6].

 ### Emotional contagion (D)